jsdclxvi/Reforestation/README.md

-## Why did the m&m go to school?
-Because it wanted to be a Smartie!
+## Where do rabbits go after they get married?
+On a bunny-moon.